 The City of San Bernardino's unsheltered homeless population is diverse in gender, age, and race/ethnicity, with individuals experiencing a range of traumatic life experiences.
 Despite the variation, there are key conditions that generally are seen in the homeless population and that provide insight into unmet needs and possible program interventions.
-For the unsheltered adult population, key housing and service characteristics include:
+For the unsheltered adult population, the 2022 Count revealed key housing and service characteristics include:

 - Demographics.
-According to the 2022 Count, the majority (69 percent) were male and 31 percent were female.
-Of the 989 adults encountered, 38 percent were between the ages of 25 and 39 years, 22 percent were from 40 to 49 years, and 12 percent were from 50 to 65 years.
-About 4 percent were younger than 24 years, and 10 percent were older than 65.
-The majority of the population identified as White (48 percent) followed by Black (24 percent); of all races, 39 percent identified as Hispanic, and 17 percent reported multiple races. - Mental Illness, Health, and Physical Disability.
+The majority (69.2 percent) were male, 30.0 percent female, 0.6 percent transgender, gender non-conforming, or questioning, and 0.2 percent did not respond.
+Of the 989 adults encountered, 38 percent were ages 25 to 39 years, 22 percent were 40 to 49 years, and 12 percent were 50 to 65 years, and 10 percent were over 65 years.
+About 4 percent were younger than 24 years.
+The majority identified as White (48 percent) followed by Black (24 percent); of all races, 39 percent identified as Hispanic, and 17 percent reported multiple races. - Mental Illness, Health, and Physical Disability.
 Homeless people have a higher prevalence of medical, disability, and substance abuse conditions.
 These conditions affect their ability to be employed and afford housing and health care.
 In San Bernardino, 44 percent reported a mental health disability, 24 percent reported a physical disability, and 12 percent reported a developmental disability.
 Just under 17 percent reported chronic health issues (e.g., heart, lung, kidney, or cancerous disease), and 4 percent reported living with HIV/AIDS. - Life Experiences.
 Unhoused people have often experienced significant trauma.
 For instance, about 6 percent of those surveyed were fleeing unsafe homes or domestic violence.
 Nearly 58 percent of homeless adults reported a substance use problem.
 In addition to these experiences, 60 percent were considered to be chronically homeless.
 Veterans also made up approximately 6 percent of the homeless population.
 There is no information regarding the number of youth that were forced to flee from their original home. - Evictions/Displacement.
-Anecdotally, residents have cited increased rents, but there is no comprehensive displacement or eviction data to document its occurrence countywide.
-However, according to the 2022 Count, 114 individuals were released from correctional agencies (21 percent).
+Anecdotally, residents have cited high rents a reason for loss of housing, but there is no reliable data to document evictions countywide and by city.2 However, according to the 2022 Count, 114 individuals were released from correctional agencies (21 percent).
 Recently, the City was forced to close a substandard and illegally converted college dorm, resulting in many homeless people having to move from the facility.

-The San Bernardino Homeless Count revealed only a snapshot of the complexities of conditions facing homeless people.
-Such complexities require the City to provide a tailored, flexible, and context-sensitive approach for providing the appropriate range of housing options and mix of supportive services for individuals and families of different types.
+The San Bernardino Homeless Count revealed a snapshot of conditions facing homeless people.
+Such complexities require a tailored, flexible, and context-sensitive approach for providing the appropriate housing options and supportive services for this population.